anolilab/javascript-style-guide/packages/babel-preset/README.md

 }
 ```

-For example, if you are using this plugin in a deployable app, you might want to use the remove mode for your production build (and disable this transform entirely in development for optimal build speeds).
+For example, if you are using this plugin in a deployable app, you want to use the remove mode for your production build (and disable this transform entirely in development for optimal build speeds).

 ## Selective loose modes

 By default, this preset will compile everything in normal mode.
 This is safer, but comes with bundle size and runtime overhead.
-We have some options to selectively opt in to loose mode for some features.
+We have options to selectively opt in to loose mode for  features.
 These options are:

 -   [classes](https://babeljs.io/docs/en/babel-plugin-transform-classes#loose): `looseClasses`
 -   [computed properties](https://babeljs.io/docs/en/babel-plugin-transform-computed-properties#loose): `looseComputedProperties`